Skip to content

 • every: the sample frequency of the features as ISO 8601 duration

-• queryFrom: the period to search for data around the current time when displaying the features as ISO 8601 duration
+• queryFrom: the period to search for data before the current time when displaying the features as ISO 8601 duration

 • variables: array of available properties in feature to be aggregated over time, for each entry the following options are available: